-It’s that time of year again – schools are shining their windows, straightening their ties and opening their doors for Open Day.
+It’s that time of year again – when schools are preparing to open their doors.

 Open Days are undeniably one of the best marketing tools a school has.
 They are a chance to show off your selling points, engage your community and drive enrolments.

 However, there’s a lot more to Open Day than just student showcases and guided tours.
 Here are some things you should consider before, during and after your Open Day to ensure you get the most out of the experience.

 Before Open Day

 As with any event, pre-event marketing activities are key to its success.
 So, step one is to get the word out.

 Many schools use billboards and mail outs to let the community know that they are open - but how do you ensure that your approach is strategic and informed?
 By leveraging the data you already have.